shvenkat-rh/AI-Issue-Triage/cutlery/QUICKSTART.md

 **Cause**: Legitimate content triggering security checks

 **Solutions**:
+1. Use the `Gemini Analyze : Bypass Prompt Injection Check` label for trusted issues
-1. Review the detected patterns in workflow logs
+2. Review the detected patterns in workflow logs
-2. Contact repository maintainers to adjust sensitivity
 3. The security system errs on the side of caution
-4. Low/Medium risks still get analyzed
+4. Low/Medium risks still get analyzed with warnings

+**Using the Bypass Label**:
+- Create the label: `Gemini Analyze : Bypass Prompt Injection Check`
+- Add it to trusted issues to skip security checks entirely
+- ⚠️ **Security Warning**: Only use for issues from trusted sources

 ### Viewing Workflow Logs